tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

 =================================================

-In this example we will see a very simple TiberCAD simulation:
+In this example we will see a very simple tiberCAD simulation:

   1D calculation of Poisson and drift-diffusion for a bulk Silicon sample.

 The following files should be in your working directory:

-  bulk.tib_  :                   **TiberCAD** input file
+  bulk.tib_  :                   **tiberCAD** input file

   bulk.msh_ :                   mesh file